Hampton Roads Local Music and Art

 Find us on Facebook!

-In this episode of Stories in the Sky, Zahavi-Ely talks with Victor Russo about Opera in Williamsburg’s beginnings, the production of La Traviata, and her hopes for her company.
+In this episode of Stories in the Sky, Johnson talks with Victor Russo about her works on film and on stage, her creation of In Haste, Laura Keene, and her encounter with a ghost.

 WHRO is calling all local artists – submit your audio or visual work to Defenestration today!